alorence/django-modern-rpc/docs/config/procedure_registration.rst

    def add(a, b):
        return a + b

-This new approach gives you more control over your RPC procedures and eliminates the need for global registration through settings.
+Alternatively, a procedure can be registered into a namespace.
+See :ref:`Namespace` for more info.

 Customize registration
 ----------------------

+.. note:: All the arguments documented here can be used similarly in server or namespace registration.

-By default, the ``@server.register_procedure`` decorator will register the procedure to be available to both XML-RPC and JSON-RPC calls.
+By default, the ``@server_or_namespace.register_procedure`` decorator will register the procedure to be available to both XML-RPC and JSON-RPC calls.
 The "methodName" of the procedure will be the function name.

 You can customize this behavior by adding arguments to the decorator:

 Procedure name
 ^^^^^^^^^^^^^^

 Use ``name`` to override the exposed procedure's "methodName".
-This is useful to set up a dotted name and workaround the Python syntax restrictions.
+This is useful to configure a camelCase procedure while keeping the function with a snake_case name.
+When no namespace is used, this can also be used to declare procedures with a dotted methodName.

 Default: ``name = None``